blackboard/anthologydevdocs/docs/REST APIs/Learn/Sandbox/developer-ami.md

 2. Use the EC2 Security controls to open HTTP as an inbound security rule - you should have HTTP, HTTPS, and SSH (from your console IP) enabled at this point.

 3. SSH to your EC2 instance and create a file containing your FQDN from freeddns.no-ip.com and your email address and save to /home/ubuntu/my_ssl_config.
 The format of this file is important and should follow the example below.
-The file contains only two lines specifying the key and value pairs used to configure the Let’s Encrypt process, e.g.:
+The file contains only two lines specifying the domain and email used to configure the Let’s Encrypt process, e.g.:

 ```yaml
 ssldomain: devmen.hopto.org